 Amrit Kaur Dhanoa is Chair of the Young Barristers’ Committee (YBC).
-She will be giving a speech and chairing the session with the Lady Chief Justice at Bar Conference 2024.
+She gave a speech and chaired the session with the Lady Chief Justice at Bar Conference 2024.
 Amrit became YBC’s Chair because she wanted to play a greater role in ensuring young barristers’ voices are heard on a range of issues and that they feel confident that the YBC represents their needs and interests.
 Amrit feels it is essential that the YBC remains a vital voice for the Young Bar as they navigate those crucial early years and look forward to building successful practices.

 Rachel Holmes is responsible for the overall management of Matrix, including the development of client relationships, marketing strategy and day-to-day operations.
 She works closely with the practice managers to direct and develop the practices of Matrix barristers and to ensure that a consistently high-quality service is provided.
 Rachel is a member of the Bar Council Chambers Management Panel and a member of the Advisory Board of the Managing Partners Forum.
 She is a former Chair of the LPMA.